MeinePeptide

 When will it be approved?

 REDEFINE 1 results dropped in 2025 and Novo Nordisk indicated regulatory submissions to follow.
-A 2026–2027 approval timeline is plausible if the data review proceeds without issues.
+A 2026–2027 approval timeline is plausible if data review proceeds without issues.

 Was the trial result disappointing?